Choosing Eco Friendly PaperMay 17, 2019, by Lisa Saville

 There are many other factors to consider when weighing up the ‘green’ credentials of a paper.
 These include the origin of the wood, manufacturing process used, emissions from transportation, pollution from recycling, waste materials from virgin fibre etc. For more detailed information the WWF Paper Scorecard is a great resource.

 So we know that ‘recycled’ can be good but so is ‘recyclable’ or ‘biodegradeable’.
 Most paper made from wood pulp will biodegrade and is recyclable, but did you know that certain synthetic products can be easily recycled too?
 For example the waterproof; tearproof PolyArt and Priplak that we use at Hot Ink for menus can be recycled almost infinitely.
-PolyArt’s more affordable cousin, Rock Paper, is made from minerals and resin; uses no water during the production process; thus resulting in no water pollutants, plus it is 100% biodegradable.
+PolyArt’s more affordable cousin, Rock Paper, is made from minerals and resin; uses no water during its production process; thus resulting in no water pollutants, plus it is 100% biodegradable.

 By now you are either feeling slightly overwhelmed or, if you are passionate about paper like us, hungry for more information.
 If the latter, then read this handy glossary by Kalideck-Antalis who supply the bulk of our papers.
 If you are still hungry after that then this full length version will more than satisfy your lust for paper knowledge!